chooper/charleshooper.net/source/_posts/2013-10-19-troubleshooting-elbs-with-elbping.markdown

 # Troubleshooting ELBs (manually)

+**Update:** *Since writing this blog post, AWS has since migrated all ELBs to use Route 53 for DNS.
+In addition, all ELBs now have a `all.$elb_name` record that will return the full list of nodes for the ELB.
+For example, if your ELB name is `elb-123456789.us-east-1.elb.amazonaws.com`, then you would get the full list of nodes by doing something like `dig all.elb-123456789.us-east-1.elb.amazonaws.com`.
+In addition, Route 53 is able to return up to 4KB of data still using UDP, so using the `+tcp` flag may not be necessary.*

 Knowing this, you can do a little bit of troubleshooting on your own.
 First, resolve the ELB name to a list of nodes (as A records):